luminovang/documentation/datetime/time.md

 ## Overview

-The Lumonovas `Time` class extends PHP `DateTimeImmutable` and provides additional functionality and convenience methods for handling date and time operations.
+The Luminova Time class is an extension of PHP DateTimeImmutable`and provides additional functionality and convenience methods for handling date and time operations.

 ***